OpenTOSCA/bowie/src/docs/README.md

 -Parameters: `State` (optional)
 -Result variable: `ServiceInstanceURL`

-This task generates a servicetemplate instance and allows setting the state of the servicetemplate instance, if the creation of that instance was successful.
+This task generates a servicetemplate instance and allows setting the state of this instance, if the creation of the servicetemplate instance was successful.

 #### 3.1.2 Create nodetemplate instance task
 -Parameters: `State` (optional), `NodeTemplate`